Mariana Nogales Molinelli: Activism

 Nogales is a self-declared feminist.
 She has collaborated with feminist organizations such as the Movimiento Amplio de Mujeres and Proyecto Matria.
 In 2021 she supported protest in favour of permanently closing the Dr. Juan A. Rivero Zoo.

 At the funeral service for Carlos Romero Barceló Nogales wore a t-shirt protesting the Cerro Maravilla murders that occurred under the governor's tenure.

 PPT

 In 2015 Nogales was selected as one of the PPT party leaders subsequently becoming the party president.

 House of Representatives

 In 2020 Nogales was elected to the House of Representatives at large with 87,000 votes representing the third largest number of votes.

 Nogales was the author of the House of Representatives resolution 213, created to investigate the cutting of trees around the island in an attempt to reduce deforestation.

+In 2023 Nogales was charged along with her mother and their Ocean Front Corporation for tax evasion.
+The previous December Nogales was fined $2,000 and publicly rebuked by the House of Representatives.
+In April 2024, the Supreme Court ordered the suspension of the judicial process against Mariana Nogales Molinelli, accepting the request for “certiorari” and the request for judicial assistance presented by the Office of the Independent Special Prosecutor's Group (OPFEI).